 Big City Small World Bakery

 DO NOT miss Big City Small World Bakery.
 It’s a little bit west of Information Entropy out Miller Rd from town.
 They try to source as local as within 20 miles and use organic flour and cane sugar.
 This is my kind of bakery!
 They have sandwiches, hot & cold drinks, ice cream, and of course all your standard bakery goodies.
+You’ll find a large selection of vegan and gluten-free baked goods here.

 Detroit Filling Station